Cranberry Nut Bagels

 - In bread machine pan, place the first seven ingredients in order suggested by manufacturer.
 Select dough setting (check dough after 5 minutes of mixing; add 1 to 2 tablespoons of water or flour if needed).
 Just before the final kneading (your machine may audibly signal this), add the cranberries and pecans.

 - Combine brown sugar and cinnamon; sprinkle over bagels.
-Place 2 in. apart on greased baking sheets. bake at 375° for 20-25 minutes or until golden brown.
-Yield: 8 bagels.
+Place 2 in. apart on greased baking sheets.
+Bake at 375° for 20-25 minutes or until golden brown.
+Remove from pan to wire rack to cool.